 Taking Advantage of the 179D Deduction for Energy Efficient Commercial Building Properties

-The tax incentives provided under this section are available for building owners, businesses, individuals, tenants and primary designers of government buildings and provide for an up to $1.80 per square foot deduction for qualified improvements which make an entire building substantially more energy efficient.
-The areas that qualify for improvements include interior lighting, heating, ventilation and air-conditioning systems (HVAC), and the building envelope, which includes the exterior part of a building such as the roof, walls, insulation, doors, windows and foundation.
-To take advantage of the full $1.80 per square foot deduction in all three areas, a renovation plan must demonstrate that annual energy and power cost consumption was/will be reduced by more than 50 percent.
+As noted, the tax incentives provide for a deduction of up to $1.80 per square foot for qualified improvements that make an entire building substantially more energy efficient.
+The areas that qualify for improvements might include interior lighting, heating, ventilation and air-conditioning systems (HVAC), and the building envelope, which includes the exterior part of a building such as the roof, walls, insulation, doors, windows and foundation.
+To qualify, the building’s lighting, HVAC and building envelope systems must be more efficient than standards set by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), by specified levels.

-The §179D deduction can only be claimed after obtaining a certification by an engineer or contractor that is properly licensed as a professional engineer or contractor in the jurisdiction in which the building is located.
-(Should your business seek or require a renovation or retrofit, your tax advisors at Marcum can assist you in suggesting a licensed professional to assist in the certification process.)
+The Section 179D deduction can only be claimed after obtaining certification from an engineer or contractor that is properly licensed in the jurisdiction in which the building is located.

-Overall the 179D deduction provides many taxpayers an opportunity for an advanced deduction for those businesses intent on future renovations with energy efficient products in addition to the opportunity to reduce waste and save on energy costs.
+Overall, the 179D deduction provides an opportunity for an advanced deduction for those businesses intent on future renovations utilizing energy efficient products, in addition to the opportunity to reduce waste and save on energy costs.